-El Dorado Hills resident targeting skin cancer awarenessBy: Laura Newell, Features Editor
+El Dorado Hills resident targeting skin cancer awarenessBy: Laura Newell, Of the Telegraph

 After being diagnosed as a stage IV metastatic melanoma patient, Robert Bruce, of El Dorado Hills, was unsure about his future.